-Ransomware

-Our insured, a construction company, was the victim of a targeted ransomware attack.
-The insured's systems were breached following an employee clicking a malicious link on an email.
-The insured's systems and servers were encrypted and a demand for £800k of bitcoin followed.
-The insured utilised Chubb's incident response managers to instruct IT forensics to establish the method and scope of the attack.
+Ransomware Our insured, a construction company, was the victim of a targeted ransomware attack.
+The insured's systems were breached following an employee clicking a malicious link in an email.
+The insured's systems and servers were encrypted and a demand for \$900k worth of bitcoin followed.
+The insured utilized Cyber Incident Response Coaches to instruct IT forensics to establish the method and scope of the attack.
 Despite not paying the ransom, the total business operations were disrupted for more than six months.

-Applicable coverage section:

-Data and System Recovery, Business Interruption, Incident Response Expenses and Cyber Extortion.
-Mitigation Regular review of IT security, employee training, regular back up of data and have Disaster Recovery Plan and Business Continuity Plan in place.
-Disgruntled Employee Our insured was the victim of a rogue employee who stole in excess of 700 clients' personal data records, including names, addresses and contact details.
+Mitigation Regular review of IT security, employee training, regular back-up of data and establishing both a disaster recovery plan and business continuity plan are steps to take to help mitigate risk.

+Disgruntled Employee Our insured was the victim of a rogue employee who stole in excess of 700 clients' personal data records, including names, addresses, and contact details.
 They were supplied to the new employer for the new employer's benefit.
-To comply with GDPR requirements, notice had to be provided to the local regulator's office and the affected data subjects.
-Applicable coverage section:
+As this event occurred post GDPR, notice had to be provided to the local regulator's office and the affected parties.

-Privacy Liability and Incident Response Expenses.
 Mitigation It's incredibly difficult to prevent rogue employees seeking to cause harm.
 More often than not they have the requisite system access to enable theft of either personal or corporate sensitive data.
-On current case law, it is likely a company would be liable to their clients.
 A Chubb cyber insurance solution provides the tools needed to respond when this occurs.

-Employee Error Our insured, a regional UK housing association, inadvertently suffered a data breach as a result of an employee error.
-When posting a new advert for a vacant property, the employee mistakenly included an image of a separate client's medical records within the online property brochure.
-Applicable coverage section:
+Employee Error Our insured, a housing association, inadvertently suffered a data breach as a result of an employee error.
+When posting a new advertisement for a vacant property, the employee mistakenly included an image of a separate client's records within the online property brochure.

-Privacy Liability and Incident Response Expenses.
 Mitigation It is important to have an enterprise-wide privacy policy detailing protocol for handling sensitive information.
 Employees should be accountable for understanding and acknowledging compliance with the policy at least annually.